-Ange Leccia, Arrangement, 1991 Collection macLYON Installation's view in UCLY, 2019 © Adagp, Paris, 2022 Photo Blaise Adilon Crossover: David Posth-Kohler × Bruce Nauman 11 February - 10 July 2022 In 2019, in the framework of the Biennale de Lyon, the CIC - Lyonnaise de Banque commissioned a monumental work from sculptor David Posth-Kohler for its atrium.
+Ange Leccia, Arrangement, 1991 Collection macLYON Installation's view in UCLY, 2019 © Adagp, Paris, 2022 Photo Blaise Adilion At the same time in macLYON Crossover: David Posth-Kohler × Bruce Nauman 11 February - 10 July 2022 In 2019, in the framework of the Biennale de Lyon, the CIC - Lyonnaise de Banque commissioned a monumental work from sculptor David Posth-Kohler for its atrium.
 After the Biennale, Sténos was given to the museum collection by the artist.
 With Sténos, David Posth-Kohler brings giants to life.
 These possess the ability to construct and deconstruct themselves into a multitude of alter-egos.
+Although David Posth-Kohler has always been interested in the question of the body, his recent work is more particularly oriented towards mise-en-scène.
+He designs and makes models of figures - gesticulating, disjointed automatons - and explores the theatricality of the body.
+David Posth-Kohler manipulates the extremes, he contorts, changes the scale and likes to "denormalise".
 Crossover is an exhibition that strives to create a dialogue between a work from the collection and an emerging artist.
 After Jimmy Richer and Hélène Hulak, David Posth-Kohler is the third artist invited to invest the Museum entrance.
 For the occasion, the works of David Posth-Kohler will echo Bruce Nauman's videos from our collection.
 Bruce Nauman, in the 1960s, questioned the body and everyday gestures, staging himself during filmed performances.